Guidance on how operators can get approval for oil field development and how to apply for flaring and venting consent.

 For applications below 4 tonnes a day, it is sufficient to complete only the minimum of information.
 However, operators must still exercise appropriate technical and operational diligence in estimating quantities.

-For vent consent applications above 4 tonnes a day, DECC considers it essential for the operator to include full details as requested in the application.
+For vent consent applications above 4 tonnes a day, the OGA considers it essential for the operator to include full details as requested in the application.
 This should include an outline of the main sources of vent in the “Supporting Notes” section.
-Operators must exercise a high level of technical and operational diligence in estimating quantities, as these applications will be subject to detailed review by DECC.
+Operators must exercise a high level of technical and operational diligence in estimating quantities, as these applications will be subject to detailed review by the OGA.
 This level of vent is considered to represent a potential opportunity for further reduction in levels.
 Operators must submit outline details of medium- and long-term reduction plans.

 Accuracy of flare measurement and reporting